-An episode of American Dad had Hayley falling in with an environmentalist group whose leader insists that he's a "tree born in a man's body" and "wears" nothing but a potted plant.
+An episode of American Dad! had Hayley falling in with an environmentalist group whose leader insists that he's a "tree born in a man's body" and "wears" nothing but a potted plant.
 He also tries to blow up the new mall, but only succeeds in destroying Francine's muffin kiosk and Klaus' human body from the main plot.

 On the issue of animals rights organizations in real life, three main categories are listed below.
 In practice, not every group will fit neatly into one category and there is some overlap, so don't use it too avidly.
 The three categories, in order of increasing extremism, are:

 Animal welfare groups: Usually outside this trope.
-These groups act within the law and seek to minimize the suffering of animals, but don't object to animals being used for pets, food, or testing (where the potential benefits are sufficient to justify it), or other such uses, provided they are treated decently throughout.
+These groups act within the law and seek to minimize the suffering of animals, but don't object to animals being used for pets, food, or testing (where the potential benefits are sufficient to justify it), or other such things, provided they are treated decently throughout.
 They just don't want animals to suffer needlessly.
 This is generally where the ASPCA, most Humane Societies, and local animal shelters fall.